embrace-vim/vim-async-map/README.md

 # Asynchronous, non-blocking insert mode maps

-Use `vim-async-mapper` to add non-blocking insert mode maps using "regular" characters.
+Use `vim-async-map` to add non-blocking insert mode maps using "regular" characters.

 - Instead of using a `<Leader>` combination or modifiers (e.g., `<Ctrl>`)